We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mineral sunscreens, which contain active ingredients like zinc oxide and titanium dioxide, are the most highly recommended for children as they are less irritating for sensitive skin.

 They also minimize the risk of harmful chemical exposure, as these minerals sit on top of the skin to block the sun’s rays, rather than absorbing into the skin.

 While most sunscreen ingredients are either considered generally safe or are undergoing further research, you should try to avoid sunscreens with the ingredient oxybenzone.
 This chemical may have hormonal properties, says the AAP.

 Water-resistant sunscreens are ideal for kids, who often prefer to spend their summer days in the pool, playing with water, or generally working up a sweat.

 However, no sunscreen is truly waterproof and should be reapplied plentifully and often when outdoors.
 The AAD recommends reapplying sunscreen 15 minutes before you go outside, and every two hours while you’re outside.

 We pored over reviews, polled parents, and even tested products ourselves to bring you a list of top sunscreens for your child.
-We made sure each of these products follow the expert guidelines to provide broad-spectrum coverage, have a minimum SPF of 30, are free of known harmful ingredients, and are relatively easy to apply to wiggly children.
+We made sure each of these products follow the expert guidelines to provide:

 There are a lot of decisions to make when it comes to parenting, so we’re here to make this one a little easier.
-Read on, and get ready to head outside!
+Read on to find the best sunscreen for your kiddo.